-A person commits the offense of arson second degree if he or she knowingly damages a building or inhabitable structure by starting a fire or causing an explosion.
-It is a class D felony punishable by up to 7 years in prison unless a person has suffered serious injury or died as a result of the fire or explosion, in which case it is a class B felony punishable by 5 to 15 years in prison.
+A person commits the offense of second-degree arson if he or she knowingly damages a building or inhabitable structure by starting a fire or causing an explosion.
+It is a class D felony punishable by up to 7 years in prison unless a person has suffered severe injury or died as a result of the fire or explosion, in which case it is a class B felony punishable by 5 to 15 years in prison.
 The statute describes a defense against this charge, usually called a “defense of right,” which is discussed below.

 Arson Third Degree

 Arson in the third degree is when a person knowingly starts a fire or causes an explosion that recklessly destroys or damages a building or inhabitable structure of another.
 It is a class A misdemeanor punishable by up to a year in jail.

 For the elements of this offense to be true, the defendant must knowingly start the fire, but the damage must be caused recklessly.
 In simpler terms, arson third degree occurs when a person intentionally starts a fire that accidentally damages someone else's building.
 Note that it must be a building, not just property, and it must belong to someone else, not the person who started the fire.
 Arson third degree is a class A misdemeanor punishable by up to a year in jail.

 A person commits the offense of knowingly burning or exploding if they knowingly damage the property of another by starting a fire or causing an explosion.
 This is intentionally damaging another person's property by starting a fire on purpose.
 It does not include damage to buildings, which is covered by second-degree arson.
 It also does not include damage to one's own property.
 Knowingly burning is a class E felony punishable by up to 4 years in prison or 1 year in jail.